Comet-Robotics/club-manager/notes.md

 you'll need to install python 3.11 and [pipenv](https://pipenv.pypa.io/en/latest/#install-pipenv-today) before continuing.

+note that for a production deployment, you'll need to install pipenv globally as opposed to just for the current user which is recommended in pipenv docs: `sudo pip install pipenv`

 first, install deps and create virtualenv: `pipenv install`

 obtain the config.ini from Jason or Mason for Square